Configure an external Open Authorization 2.0 authorization server

 Defining an external application server on your Splunk Enterprise instance lets you allow incoming connections from client applications on your identity provider (IdP) to access Splunk data.

-The issuer URL, client ID claim, and Java Web Key Sets (JWKS) URL from the IdP client application.
-The IdP administrator provides this information.
-If you are the IdP administrator, then you must set up and retrieve this information from the IdP.
+• The issuer URL, client ID claim, and Java Web Key Sets (JWKS) URI from the client application.
+The administrator provides this information.
+If you are the administrator, then you must set up and retrieve this information during client registration.

-- In the JSON Web Key Set URL field, enter the URL from the IdP client application that represents the set of JavaScript Object Notation (JSON) Web Key Set (JWKs) that are used to verify JSON Web Tokens that the authorization server issues.
+7. In the JSON Web Key Set URI field, enter the URI from the IdP client application that represents the set of JavaScript Object Notation (JSON) Web Key Set (JWKs) that are used to verify JSON Web Tokens that the authorization server issues.

-- In the Audience field, specify the expected audience for this configuration.
-Typically, the audience will be "splunk" for the purposes of an external OAuth client application connecting to your Splunk platform instance, but can be any string that is pertinent to your organization's needs.
+8. In the Audience field, specify the expected audience for this configuration.
+Typically, the audience will be "splunk" for the purposes of an external OAuth client application connecting to your Splunk platform instance, but can be any string or list that is pertinent to your organization's needs.

 Map groups from the client application on the identity provider to Splunk roles